flyteorg/flyte/rsts/getting_started.rst

          res = say_hello(name=name)
          return res

 #.
-Update the simple test at the bottom of the file to pass in a name.
-E.g.
+Update the simple test at the bottom of the file to pass in a name, e.g.

    .. code-block:: python

      print(f"Running my_wf(name='adam') {my_wf(name='adam')}")

 #.
 When you run this file locally, it should output ``hello world, adam``.
-Run this command in your terminal:

    .. prompt::